marbl/MetagenomeScope/README.md

 ## Acknowledgements

-Thanks to various people in the Pop, Knight, and Pevzner Labs over the years for feedback and suggestions on the tool.
+Thanks to various people in the Pop, Knight, and Pevzner Labs over the years for their kind feedback and helpful suggestions.

+Thanks also to the developers of the many excellent open-source software packages used by MetagenomeScope.
+In particular, [Graphviz](https://graphviz.org/) (graph layout) and [Cytoscape.js](https://js.cytoscape.org/) (interactive graph drawing) have been extremely helpful tools throughout the development of this project.

 ## Contact